 Chen et al. (2020): Maintaining a balance between AI tools and meaningful teacher-student interaction is vital for holistic student development.
 Cost and accessibility also present hurdles, as implementing and maintaining advanced AI systems can be expensive, potentially widening the digital divide between well-resourced and underserved communities.

-Zawacki et al. (2019): Issues of academic integrity arise, as students may be tempted to misuse AI tools for cheating or to avoid developing critical thinking skills.
+Zawackiet al. (2019): Issues of academic integrity arise, as students may be tempted to misuse AI tools for cheating or to avoid developing critical thinking skills.
 Clear policies and ethical guidelines are necessary to promote responsible AI use.

 MATERIALS AND METHOD